Updated on: 8 November, 2021

 - For length of service of up to 3 years, the benefit can be received for 4 months.
 In the bracket between 3 years and 1 day and 7 years length of service, the period is 6 months, in the bracket 7 years and 1 day to 11 years – 8 months, in the bracket 11 years and 1 day to 15 years – 10 months.
 The maximum period to receive the benefit is 12 months (for workers with length of service of more than 15 years).

 - If the employer has terminated the worker’s contract one-sidedly, the worker will be able to receive the unemployment benefit as described above.
 However, if the worker has terminated the contract on her own initiative or has agreed with the employer on the termination, then the worker is eligible only for a benefit of 12.00 BGN per day for a period of 4 months.

 Unemployment benefits are a major safety net option for garment workers.
-However, the unemployment benefits amount will probably be affected negatively by the fact that part of the wage’s workers receive remain undeclared, hence reducing the amount of benefits to which they are entitled.
+However, the unemployment benefits amount will probably be affected negatively by the fact that part of the wage’s workers receives remain undeclared, hence reducing the number of benefits to which they are entitled.